 The Senior School offers:

-- Exemplary Academic and Pastoral Care Programmes that promote academic achievement, personal development, student leadership, community service and global connections.
+- Exemplary Academic and Wellbeing Care Programs that promote academic achievement, personal development, student leadership, community service and global connections.

-- H.S.C.
-Academic Elevation programmes including University Entrance Scholarships, ACER Scholarships, Dux Scholarships, Bursaries, H.S.C.
-Winter Course, Preparing for the Preliminaries Courses.
+- HSC Academic Elevation programs including University Entrance Scholarships, ACER Scholarships, Dux Scholarships, Bursaries, HSC Winter Course, Preparing for the Preliminaries Courses.

 - Highly qualified caring teachers committed to excellence.

-- Small class sizes, ranging from 5 to 20 students.
+- Small class sizes.
 Excellent range of subjects and access to three different learning pathways – School to University, School to TAFE and School to work.

-- Extensive Co-curricular Programmes, incorporating a variety of sports, creative and performing arts and thinking skills development.
+- Extensive Co-curricular Programs, incorporating a variety of sports, creative and performing arts and thinking skills development.

-- Strong Enterprise Education Programmes, with a focus on developing critical thinking, problem-solving interpersonal and team skills.
+- A focus on developing critical thinking, problem-solving interpersonal and team skills.

-- Specialist facilities including a newly established Technology Wing with Information and Communication Technology classrooms, Visual and Creative Arts centres, Food Technology and Hospitality facilities.
+- Specialist facilities including a Technology Wing with Information and Communication Technology classrooms, Visual and Creative Arts centres, Food Technology and Hospitality facilities.

 Parents may access the following handbooks under the Spyschool Parent Portal:-